-Top 10 Best 3D Software For Beginners
+Top 12 Best 3D Software For Beginners

-Developed by a New York startup “The Inventery”, Morphi is a 3D software application that was specifically designed for use on tablets.
-The software allows you to create 3D models in a simple way and contains a complete library with a large number of decorative and functional models.
+Developed by a New York startup, Morphi is a 3D software app that was specifically designed for use on tablets.
+The app allows you to create 3D models in a simple way and contains a complete library with a large number of decorative and functional models.
 While the application itself is free, you will have to pay to open specific 3D models and application tools.
 If you are interested in using this version in schools, there exists another version just for this, the Morphi Edu, which is priced at $4.99 for 20 downloads.
 You can find more information HERE.

 4. 3D Slash

 3DSlash was created in 2013 by Silvain Huet, who was inspired by his son playing the video game Minecraft, a game where you have to survive in a world set up with little squares.
 3Dslash, like Minecraft, uses the power of little blocks that you can either delete or use to help create your 3D model.
 The software offers different tools to help shape your designs, including the possibility to transform parts from reality to 3D with just a picture that you simply upload and trace.
 With a resolution of up to 0.1 mm, this program will help make your object fairly accurately, enabling you to bring your creative realities to life!
 You can find more information HERE.

 This is a free online 3D modeling software from Autodesk, it is geared towards complete beginners.
 The software features an intuitive block-building concept, allowing you to develop models from a set of basic shapes.
 The online software comes with a library of millions of files that users can use to find shapes that suit them best and manipulate them as they wish.
 It also has a direct interaction with third party printing services.
 It’s a quite simplistic program and will have limitations for some designs.
 However, it is aimed mostly at people with no experience whatsoever with 3D modeling for 3D printing.
 Find more information HERE.